Udev rules are getting reloaded frequently and causing Oracle ASM outage

 -

-The udev rule shown in above snip is provided as an example, there may be further change required to accommodate the devices used by Oracle ASM.
+The udev rule shown in above snip is provided as an example, there may be further changes required to accommodate the devices used by Oracle ASM.
 Please get in touch with Red Hat support representative for assistance in setting up the udev rules to selectively disable the 'inotify' watch for the devices used by Oracle ASM.

 -